afichet/exr-diff/README.md

 # EXR Diff

-This is a very simple tool to generate Delta E 2000 image difference between two EXR files.
+This is a very simple tool to generate a Delta E 2000 image difference between two EXR files.

-It is meant to be compile easily without headache on any platform.
+It is meant to be compiled easily without any headache on any platform.

+It is **not** meant to be fancy or bloated.

 ## Compilation
 Clone the repository: